-Please note that all of the required tutorial readings are available as a linked Talis reading list for History 224.
-In addition to tutorial readings, the required readings for each essay topic are all available electronically; a small number of scanned book chapters or hard-to-find articles have been made accessible as Talis links, but the majority of essay readings exist as articles in online journals or accessible via research databases without a direct Talis link.
+Please note that all of the required tutorial readings are available via the 'Reading List' tab on the History 224 Canvas site.
+In addition to tutorial readings, the required readings for each essay topic are all available electronically; a small number of scanned book chapters or hard-to-find articles have been made accessible as Canvas/Talis links, but the majority of essay readings exist as articles in online journals or are accessible via research databases without a direct Canvas/Talis link.
 This omission is intentional: you must search for and find these readings for yourself in the relevant database or electronic journal!
 It is thus important that you learn to navigate these resources.
 In particular, if you are searching for a recent issue of a particular periodical (i.e. published within the last 12 months), you may find that it is embargoed from the above databases.
-In that case, you may access the relevant issue(s) by using LibrarySearch for the journal name (please note that not all articles can be found using author/title searches).
+In that case, you may access the relevant issue(s) by using Library search for the journal name (please note that not all articles can be found using author/title searches).
 The catalogue entry will link to the Library's e-Journal subscription, featuring recent issues of subscribed journals.
+You may also be able to find the article in question by using the 'Articles' search feature in the Library online catalogue.